Skip Navigation

 Rate of opioid-related deaths

-In 2023, the rate of opioid-related deaths for all ages was 5.0 deaths per 100,000 in Halton (compared to 6.1 during 2022), including deaths that occurred in Halton among non-Halton residents.
-In 2023, the rate of opioid-related deaths for all ages was 17.4 deaths per 100,000 in Ontario (compared to 16.9 during 2022).
+In 2023, the rate of opioid-related deaths in Halton, among Halton or non-Halton residents of any age, was 5.0 deaths per 100,000 (compared to 6.1 during 2022).
+In Ontario during 2023, the rate was 17.4 deaths per 100,000 (compared to 16.9 during 2022).
 From 2014 through 2023, the rate of opioid-related deaths that occurred in Halton has been consistently lower compared to Ontario.

 Opioid reports